Frustrating, aren’t they?

 So pick one of the juicy bribes mentioned and set aside an hour or two every day to research, write, design, or record.
 Spend another two to three hours polishing and refining it until your irresistible incentive is ready to go live.

-With a mouth-watering freebie proudly displayed on your sign-up box, you’re a big step closer to building lasting relationships with your readers and a thriving community on your blog.
+With a mouth-watering freebie proudly displayed on your sign-up box, you’re a big step closer to building lasting relationships with your readers, build a thriving community, and even monetizing your blog.